► Tesla takes on SUV/MPV markets

 Are they cool?
 Debatable.
 Are they useful?
 Sometimes.
 Perhaps a Tesla Model X with one conventional door and one Falcon-wing would be a suitable halfway-house – although this presents problems for building cars for right- and left-hand drive markets.

 Is the Tesla Model X practical?

 Whatever you think of the doors, they’re part of the Model X’s focus on practicality, and that design ethos is evident inside the car, too.
 Three seating configurations are available, and seats can be electrically folded and moved like parlour tricks: lightly press a hidden button and headrests fold down, for example.

-With the rear two seats folded away the boot isn’t small, and if you’re still not happy, there’s always the frunk (front trunk in Silicon Valley-speak).
-However, all that empty space doesn't always translate to spaciousness; when specified with two seats in the middle row, they're positioned close to the rear doors with a large gap between them, rather than adding elbow room for the outer edge.
+With the rear two seats folded away the boot isn’t small, and if you’re still not happy, there’s always the froot (front boot to those allergic to naff portmanteaux).
+However, all that empty space doesn’t always translate to spaciousness; when specified with two seats in the middle row, they’re positioned close to the rear doors with an overly large gap between them, rather than adding elbow room for the outer edge.
 Even the front seats offer a more balanced amount of elbow room on either side.